 Never showed anything as a receiver for the Bucs, but did spend 1983 as the team's primary punt returner.

 7 - S - Thomas Morris - Michigan State

 Spent two seasons as a special teams' coverage player and occasional nickel back.

 8 - LB - Kal Atkins - Illinois

 Never played a down for the Buccaneers.
 Had started for three seasons at outside linebacker for the Fightning Illini but did not make it through his first pro camp.
 Went on to appear in 13 games for the Chicago Bears in 1983.

-Never played a down for the Buccaneers - had been a highly-recruited prospect at LSU but transferred when he couldn't beat out future Dolphin David Woodley and then only made one start in two seasons at the lower level.
 Never played football in the NFL at all.
+Had been a highly-recruited prospect at LSU but transferred when he couldn't beat out future Dolphin David Woodley and then only made one start in two seasons at the lower level.

 Was a special teamer for his only season with the Bucs, 1981, making eight tackles on those squads.
 Did not make the camp the following season.